cakefs-unreal/cakefs-unreal.github.io/docs/core-api/files.md

 	{{ bp_img_file('Exists') }}

 ### Creating Files
-Cake IO makes a distinction between writing to a file that does not exist (file creation) and writing to a file that already exists (file writing).
+CakeFS makes a distinction between writing to a file that does not exist (file creation) and writing to a file that already exists (file writing).
 The following file creation interfaces are meant to be used when a file does not exist. __These functions will fail if the file already exists on the filesystem.__ If the file already exists, use one of the [Write](#writing-data-to-files) functions instead.

 To create a text or binary file, we use `CreateTextFile` or `CreateBinaryFile` respectively.
 === "C++"